FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 January 7, 1973 -- Dave Dryden made 35 saves in the Sabres' 2-0 home win.
 Doug Favell made 37 saves in the loss.

-January 21, 1973 -- Bill Flett had a hat trick and Bobby Taylor made 42 saves in the Flyers' 4-3 win in Buffalo.
-Philly led 3-0 after two periods with Flett accounting for each goal.
-Bobby Clarke had three assists.
-Buffalo outshot Philly 45-34.
+January 21, 1973 -- Bill Flett (3-0-3) had a natural hat trick, Bobby Clarke (0-3-3) had three assists and Bobby Taylor made 42 saves in the Flyers' 4-3 win in Buffalo.
+The Sabres held a 45-34 shots advantage including 20-9 in the third period.
+The Flyers led 3-0 through two periods with Flett scoring each goal.

-December 30, 1973 -- Tom Bladon's blast gave Philly a 5-4 win in Buffalo.
-Bernie Parent made 33 saves including 18 in the first period when Buffalo had 20 shots, but the Sabres followed it with four shots in the second period.
-Rick Martin (2-2-4), who scored twice in the first period including at the 20-second mark, and Gilbert Perreault (1-2-3) led Buffalo.
+December 30, 1973 -- Tom Bladon snapped a 4-4 tie in Philly's 5-4 win in Buffalo.
+Bernie Parent made 33 saves including 18 in the first period when Buffalo outshot Philly 20-6.
+Andre Dupont and Bobby Clarke each had a goal and an assist.
+Rick Martin (2-2-4) scored twice by the 5:34 mark and Gilbert Perreault (1-2-3) added three points for Buffalo.
 Orest Kindrachuk returned to the lineup after missing the prior seven games due to an inflamed large intestine.

 January 17, 1974 -- Bernie Parent (22 saves), Bobby Clarke (2-1-3) and Ross Lonsberry (0-3-3) led Philly to a 7-2 home win.
 The Flyers had three special teams' goals.
 Dave Dryden was removed after the Flyers made it 6-1.

 January 31, 1974 -- Dave Schultz, who fought Tim Horton in the early moments of the game, scored twice and Orest Kindrachuk had three points in Philly's 4-3 home win; Horton passed away the next month in a car accident.
-Rick Martin scored both Buffalo goals and had a game-high nine shots among the 80 (40 for each side) taken.
+Bernie Parent made 37 saves.
+Rick Martin scored both Buffalo goals, including the first penalty shot taken in a Flyers' home game The game had four fights and Gary Dornhoefer was tossed as third man in of a Tom Bladon-Jerry Korab third period fight.
+Rocky Farr made 36 saves for the Sabres.

 December 29, 1974 -- Bernie Parent made 31 saves in the Flyers' 5-2 road win.
 The Flyers led 1-0 at the 0:13 mark on a Reggie Leach goal assisted by Andre Dupont (1-1-2), who gave the Flyers a 4-2 lead in the third period.
 Philly went 6-0-0 in the calendar year of 1974 against the Sabres.

 February 20, 1975 -- Bernie Parent made 35 saves and Bobby Clarke scored twice in a 6-6 final in Buffalo.
 Reggie Leach tied the game 6-6 with a 40-foot slapper just 21 seconds after Brian Spencer gave Buffalo their final lead.
-The Sabres held a 41-24 shot advantage.
+The Sabres held a 41-24 shot advantage including 20-10 in the second period.
 Buffalo held leads of 2-0, 3-2, 5-3 and 6-5.
 The tie ended the Flyers 8-game winning streak in this series.

-May 15, 1975 -- In Game 1 of the Stanley Cup Finals in Philly, Bernie Parent (27 saves), Bill Barber (2-0-2) and Bobby Clarke (1-2-3) helped lift the Flyers to a 4-1 win in a game that was scoreless after two period.
-The Sabres held the Flyers to zero shots in the first 11:20 of the game, just two in the first period and held a 22-10 advantage as the scoreless game reached the third period, but Parent's goaltending was spectacular.
+May 15, 1975 -- In Game 1 of the Stanley Cup Finals in Philly, Bernie Parent (27 saves), Bill Barber (2-0-2) and Bobby Clarke (1-2-3) helped lift the Flyers to a 4-1 win in a game that was scoreless after two periods.
+The Sabres held the Flyers to zero shots in the first 11:20 of the game, just two in the first period and had a 22-10 advantage as the scoreless game reached the third period, but Parent's goaltending was spectacular.
 When Ed Van Impe's dump-in fooled Gerry Desjardins, Barber picked up the loose puck with the goalie looking the wrong way and gave the Flyers a 1-0 lead.
 Ross Lonsberry made it 2-0.
-Clarke gave the Flyers another two-goal cushion just 34 seconds after Rick Martin closed the score to 2-1.
+Clarke, chosen the game's number one star, gave the Flyers another two-goal cushion just 34 seconds after Rick Martin closed the score to 2-1. barber finished the scoring with his second goal.

 May 22, 1975 -- In Game 4 of the Stanley Cup Finals in Buffalo, the Sabres evened the series with a 4-2 win in another oppressive atmosphere though not to the level of Game 3 as there were just two stoppages in play.
 The Sabres' PP finally clicked as it was 1-for-16 entering this game in the series.
 Thirty-four seconds after Jerry Korab's 50-footer tied the game 1-1, Ross Lonsberry gave Philly a 2-1 lead at the halfway point but Buffalo responded with the last three goals.
 Gerry Desjardins returned to the Sabres' goal and won.
 Twice the game was stopped due to fog on the ice but this time instead of having the players skate, two arena attendants skated with bed sheets to clear the fog.
 Bob Kelly vs. Rick Dudley -- http://www.youtube.com/watch?v=o4aQWoOrq7g